Portfolio Charts

 Overview

 When playing with the chart, you have the ability to change the starting portfolio value and it will adjust the results accordingly.
-In addition, changing the investing timeframe will sample the results and display various portfolio values at the bottom.
+You can also drag the vertical gray line left and right to sample the data at different timeframes.

 Note that the Y-axis is logarithmic.
 This represents percent changes as equal distances and helps visualize constant growth as a straight line rather than an exponential curve.